Newsletter

 The America 250 rally on the National Mall in Washington, D.C., for the Great American State Fair.
 June 24, 2026.
 Photo by Patrick B. Ruddy/White House.

-A group of American Jewish leaders released an open letter on Thursday marking the United States’ 250th anniversary and expressing gratitude for the country’s role in enabling Jewish life to thrive.
+American Jewish leaders released an open letter on Thursday marking the 250th anniversary of the United States and expressing gratitude for the country’s role in enabling Jewish life to thrive.

-The letter, titled “Grateful Are We: An American Jewish Declaration for America’s 250th,” says the U.S. “did not merely tolerate Jewish life, but made possible its flourishing.”
+Titled “Grateful Are We: An American Jewish Declaration for America’s 250th,” the letter states that the United States “did not merely tolerate Jewish life but made possible its flourishing.”

-“We are proud to contribute to helping America more fully realize the promise of a more perfect union,” it concludes.
+“We are proud to contribute to helping America more fully realize the promise of a more perfect union,” the leaders state.
 “Grateful are we.
 Committed are we.
 Hopeful are we.
 God bless America.”